daltare/test-gh-actions/README.md

 -   Start [here](https://quarto.org/docs/publishing/github-pages.html#publish-command) to set up the `gh-pages` branch in Git / GitHub and format `.gitignore` to ignore rendered directories
 -   Then follow instructions [here](https://quarto.org/docs/publishing/github-pages.html#github-action) to:
     -   [Freeze computations](https://quarto.org/docs/publishing/github-pages.html#freezing-computations) -- only needed if your document(s) includes computation (e.g. with R or python code) that you want to execute locally rather that via the GitHub Action (e.g., if the computations are extensive, have external dependencies or side effects, etc.)
+    -   Re-render the full project: in a terminal within the quarto project directory, run the command: `quarto render` (DON'T FORGET THIS STEP)
     -   Set up GitHub [Publish Action](https://quarto.org/docs/publishing/github-pages.html#publish-action), including:
-        -   Publish manually (once)
-        -   Add the `.github/workflows/publish.yml` file
+        -   Publish manually (once): in a terminal within the quarto project directory, run the command: `quarto publish gh-pages`
+        -   Ensure that GitHub Actions has permission to write to the repository: go to repository *Settings* ➝ *Actions (General)* ➝ *Workflow permissions* ➝ check the "Read and write permissions" box
+        -   Add the `.github/workflows/publish.yml` file, from [here](https://quarto.org/docs/publishing/github-pages.html#example-knitr-with-renv) (note: can use the publish.yaml version [here](https://quarto.org/docs/publishing/github-pages.html#publish-action) if your project doesn't use the `renv` package or execute computational code)

+### Quarto Deployment Notes

+Since this deployment uses the [`freeze` option for computational documents](https://quarto.org/docs/projects/code-execution.html#freeze), you should re-render the document locally before pushing changes to GitHub (and also include the files in the `_freeze` directory when pushing to github).
+Note that re-rendering the document locally will update the local copy of the html document in the `_site` directory, but it won't push/publish any changes to github (also note that the `_site` directory is not tracked by Git / GitHub -- it's ignored via `.gitignore`).
+To update the published version, you have to push the updated `.qmd` file to GitHub (along with any changes in the `_freeze` directory).

-Note that for this example I modified the `.github/workflows/publish.yml` file as follows (you won't need to do this if your Quarto project is at the top level of your repository):
+Also, for this example I modified the `.github/workflows/publish.yml` file as follows (you won't need to do this if your Quarto project is at the top level of your repository):

 -   Added `paths: ['test-doc/**']` in the header info (under the `on:` section), so that the GitHub Action only runs when changes are made to files in the `test-doc` directory (and not other files in the repository) (note that this isn't strictly necessary, it just reduces un-needed runs of the GitHub Action)
 -   Added `path: test-doc` under the `Render and Publish` job section, to indicate the subdirectory where the quarto project is published from